ava-labs/avalanche-starter-kit/src/7-native-to-native-token-bridge/_INSTRUCTIONS.md

 1. Create a Subnet and Deploy on Local Network
 2. Wrap Native Token on C-Chain
 3. Deploy the Bridge Contracts on C-chain and Subnet
-4. Granting Native Minting Rights to NativeTokenDestination
+4. Granting Native Minting Rights to NativeTokenSpoke
 5. Register Destination Bridge with Source Bridge
 6. Add Collateral and Start Sending Tokens
 7. Check Balances